Frequently Asked Questions about COVID-19

 WECHU has created a section 22 class order poster for businesses to post at commercial establishments to alert any customer, patron, employee or visitor about the order.

 The order is in effect as of 12:01 a.m. on June 26th and will remain in effect until rescinded by the Medical Officer of Health.

 It is recommended to wash face coverings after each use.
 You can wash it with you regular laundry on the warmest water suitable for the material, and dry on the highest heat setting or air dry, including putting it in direct sunlight if possible.

 Visit the Ministry of Health’s web page for more information on the cleaning of non-medical masks.

 Yes, employees are also required to wear a face covering under the order.

-Face coverings do not have to be fancy or expensive but must cover the mouth, and nose and provides a barrier that limits the transmission of infectious respiratory droplets and can include:
+Face coverings do not have to be fancy or expensive but must completely cover the mouth and nose and provide a barrier limiting the transmission of infectious respiratory droplets and can include:

-A face covering is required when entering and while on the premises of any commercial establishment in Windsor and Essex County.
-The face covering must be worn in areas that are openly accessible to members of the public and that are used for the purposes of offering goods or services for sale to members of the public.
+A face covering is required when entering and while on the premises of any commercial establishment or library in Windsor and Essex County.
+The face covering must be worn in areas that are openly accessible to members of the public and that are used for the purposes of offering goods or services to members of the public.

 - Any areas in which customers interact with one another or with staff members;